pawelpiwosz/tick-sandbox-demo/README.md

 ### Why TICK stack?

-The nswer is short.
+The answer is short.
 Time series database.
 What can be better for metrics and logs?

 ### Other advantages on TICK